lenarddome/pu093-errorless-attentionless-ibre/README.md

 - DONE: "unable to process" -> "unable to accommodate"

 - DONE: Open Science: I guess you'll have to be a bit careful here in the sense of these links should presumably not act to deanonymise the submission?

+- DONE: Conclusion.
+"Whether the IBRE requires error-driven components of the experimental procedure" -> "whether demonstration of the IBRE requires the "guess and correct" components of the standard experiment procedure.
+You may need to revisit anyway given the various points I've made above.

+- DONE: "All current theories of the IBRE rely on the assumption that this irrational rare preference arises as a result of optimising accuracy during the training phase." - Do they?
+What about DGCM?
+What about ELMO?
+(Genuine question.
+But if they don't clearly rely on this then you of course should not say "all theories".
+Here and elsewhere, what you _can_ do is perhaps focus on EXIT-like theories being the most popular and successful accounts.